 The true cost of non-compliance is the reputational damage that it can cause.
 A study from ECGI showed that stock price reactions of negative press were 9x larger than the penalties themselves and, according to a Deloitte survey, 87 percent of executives rate reputational risk as more important than other strategic risks.
 These executives say that the areas of their business that were impacted the most after a negative reputational event were revenue (41 percent), loss of brand value (41 percent), and regulatory investigations (37 percent).

 Here at Prominic, we believe in preserving our customers’ data privacy.
 Every one of our customers have separate VMs, and have full control over their virtual environment.
 We believe that it is our duty to protect our customers’ right to own their data, without concerns of it being mined or used for competitive advantage by their cloud provider.

 When considering single points of failure for strong business continuity, don’t overlook your IT admin staff.

 The difference in lost man-hours on solving problems with your Domino environment when your admin lacks the needed expertise in the Domino technology is easy enough to calculate.
 The lost productivity, increased stress, and decreased job satisfaction (which leads to increased turnover) are other consequences of lack of experience in administering Domino.
 They each have a financial impact on the organization.

-With Prominic, you get 23 years of some of the deepest administrative expertise with Domino in the country, with 24 x 7 accessibility to decades worth of experience managing thousands of Domino servers.
+With Prominic, you get 25 years and counting of some of the deepest administrative expertise with Domino in the country, with 24 x 7 accessibility to decades worth of experience managing thousands of Domino servers.